compare

 The communications sector is an important aspect of economic and social activity, that has always been at the forefront of business developments.
 The introduction of communications technologies has changed business models and shot this sector to the forefront of business dealings.
 Now more than ever, public perception, public communication and transparency take precedence over company legacy.
 In this regard, communications remain a vital part of the performance of a company, working from the inside out to ensure good public relations.

-At present, Seek reports that there are around 151 job opportunities around Australia, with an average salary of $110K per year, (it is important to remember that this figure can change depending on territory and your experience as an applicant).
+At present, SEEK reports that there are around 151 job opportunities around Australia, with an average salary of $110K per year, (it is important to remember that this figure can change depending on territory and your experience as an applicant).

 One major positive of the report provided by Seek is that this industry boasts a job satisfaction rating of 4.8 stars out of 5, with reviews characterised by the sentiment of “Tough, but rewarding.”
 Fulfilment in your job is an important factor in whether or not your career flourishes.
 Job satisfaction fuels employees’ drive, productiveness and growth even though they might face challenges that push them to master their skill sets.